gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_5_FreeRTOS_and_Azure_IoT_Central/README.md

 As a reminder, the Azure Sphere has three application cores.
 The Cortex A7 runs High-Level applications, the two Cortex M4s run Real-Time applications.

-In this lab we are going to deploy a High-Level application that will accept event messages from the FreeRTOS Real-Time application and forward them on to Azure IoT Central.
+In this lab we are going to deploy a High-Level application that will accept event messages from the FreeRTOS Real-Time application and then will forward them on to Azure IoT Central.

 ![](resources/azure-sphere-application-architecture.png)